 Under Connecticut’s Paid Sick Leave law, employers must provide up to 40 hours of sick leave annually for their employees and are required to display a notice (linked below) that details employee rights under the law for employees to view.

-In Connecticut, the final paycheck must be issued by the business day following termination if the termination is involuntary.
-For a voluntary termination the final paycheck may be issued on next regularly scheduled payday.
+In Connecticut, the final paycheck must be issued by the business day following separation if the separation is involuntary.
+For a voluntary separation, the final paycheck may be issued on the next regularly scheduled payday.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.